Packed with feel-good nutrients and flavorful ingredients, this blueberry smoothie recipe is synonymous with a good morning.

 I love finding natural and organic products at wholesale prices.
 I love that my membership means one free membership for a low-income American family.
 I also love that my last Thrive package included a little something extra – this blueberry smoothie recipe card.

-You can register for a free 30-day trial with Thrive Market to see what else they offer (and get a bonus 15% off your first purchase).
+You can register for a free 30-day trial with Thrive Market to see what else they offer and get additional discounts on your first purchase(s).

 Now, on to the recipe…